punitkr03/linux-powerstats/README.md

 # Pre-requisite:

--golang should be installed in your system.
+- golang should be installed in your system.

 # Setup

--Clone this repo and open the directory in terminal.
+- Clone this repo and open the directory in terminal.
--Run:
+- Run :
 `go run power.go`